jill/txt

 Update: Facebook changed their advertising system a little; now you click the link called “Advertisers” at the bottom of any Facebook page to get to this.
 Just pretend you’re creating an ad, same as described above.

-9 Responses to “how to find out how many facebook users each country has”
+13 thoughts on “how to find out how many facebook users each country has

 Maybe I’ve got it all wrong, but don’t you have to accept the membership in a network, such as the network you’re referring to called “Norway?”
 If this is true, the number of members does not say accurately how many Facebook members there are in Norway, just in the network called “Norway.”
 I vaguely remember choosing to enter this network when I created my account…